 The Church was born on the Jewish feast of the Pentecost.
 After the ascension of Christ into heaven, a group which, according to tradition, numbered about 120, remained sequestered in the Upper Room for nine days, awaiting the inspiration of the Holy Spirit.

 They returned to Jerusalem from the mount called Olivet, which is near Jerusalem, a sabbath day's journey away; and when they had entered, they went up to the upper room, where they were staying, Peter and John and James and Andrew, Philip and Thomas, Bartholomew and Matthew, James the son of Alphaeus and Simon the Zealot and Judas the son of James.
 All these with one accord devoted themselves to prayer, together with the women and Mary the mother of Jesus, and with his brothers.
 (Acts 1:12-14)

 Thus the birth of our Holy Mother the Church was preceded by a novena.

 From the Latin word "novem," meaning "nine," a novena is a prayer that is repeated for nine days, after which, according to pious belief, special graces are obtained.
 Fisheaters elaborates on the devotion, and gives a complete listing of popular novenas for any and all occasions.

 The novena to Saint Jude may be the most popular, as he is the patron saint of hopeless causes.
 Many a Catholic has found a holy card or slip of paper in the pew with the prayer written on it, left by a pious soul whose intention was granted.
 One of them was the late entertainer Danny Thomas, whose devotion to the saint moved him to establish the children's hospital that bears the saint's name.

-We here at man with black hat will present our exclusive adaptation of the mother of all novenas, that which is devoted to the Holy Spirit, beginning this evening, and over the next nine evenings.
+We here at man with black hat will present our exclusive adaptation of the mother of all novenas, that which is devoted to the Holy Spirit, over the next nine days.
 Stay tuned...